jenjaina/planning-poker/README.md

 Clone the repository, open a command line/terminal, and cd into the directory.

-Next, start the server by typing:
+Next, start the server by typing in console:

 ```npm install```

 then:

 ```PORT=1337 node app.js```